 In her fellowship, Duvall will spend time working at the Central Virginia Legal Aid office and will help walk-in clients who can't afford an attorney through the firm's Richmond office in Church Hill, the city's oldest and poorest neighborhood.
-Four of the six fellowships Hunton & Williams has offered since the program's inception have been held by UVA Law students, although students from multiple states apply for the honor each year.
+Four of the six fellowships Hunton & Williams has offered since the program's inception have been held by U.Va. law students, although students from multiple states apply for the honor each year.
+Duvall follows in the footsteps of Angela Caldwell '04, who also held the Richmond fellowship.
 The firm offers a similar fellowship position in its Atlanta office.

 "Kate's record was outstanding, especially her volunteer efforts at Legal Aid in Fredericksburg, Charlottesville, and Richmond.
 When we talked to her we could tell she had the absolute passion to do exactly the kind of work our pro bono fellow does," said Hunton & Williams pro bono partner George Hettrick, who also coordinates the firm's pro bono partnership with the Law School.
 "We really are trying to encourage law students to pursue public interest law careers.
 There are not many job opportunities out there in this field."

 After earning her bachelor's degree from U.Va. in 2001, Duvall worked as a paralegal in Washington, D.C., (ironically at Hunton & Williams) before deciding to apply to law school.
 Although she initially didn't have specific plans for her life as an attorney, public service and pro bono work soon became one of her most engaging extracurricular activities at the Law School.